kyma-project/kyma/docs/knative-eventing-mesh/03-01-event-processing.md

 title: Event processing and delivery
 type: Details
 ---
-The event processing and delivery flow in Knative Eventing Mesh uses the Broker and Trigger concept to forward events and deliver them to the subscribers.
+The event processing and delivery flow in Knative Eventing Mesh uses the Broker and Trigger concepts to forward events and deliver them to the subscribers.
-This diagram explains the event flow in Kyma, from the moment the Application sends an event, to the point when the event triggers the function.
+This diagram explains the event flow in Kyma, from the moment the Application sends an event, to the point when the event triggers the lambda.

 ![Eventing flow](./assets/eventing-mesh-flow.svg)